I am begging you for a chance to explain why learning grammar is SO useful… Please read on!!

 Understanding French grammar is the fastest way to learn French with strong foundations to build on.

-Grammar can be simple.
+Using grammar doesn’t have to be complicated.
 When you ask if the word “maison” (“house”) is masculine or feminine in French, you are already doing French grammar.
 (By the way, it is feminine).

-It is useful, because if you want to describe this house in more detail, eg. it’s big / white / pretty, your knowledge of grammar will tell you that all these words (they’re adjectives) will need to match the word “house” too (these adjectives will be in the feminine form).
+It is useful, because if you want to describe this house in more detail, eg. it’s big / white / pretty, your knowledge of grammar will tell you that all these words are adjectives, and as such, they need to match/agree with the word “house” that they describe.
+These adjectives therefore be in the feminine form: grandE / blancHE / joliE.

 2. Using your English-French dictionary effectively